hongyuan-xia/hongyuan-xia.github.io/index.md

 <h2 style="margin: 60px 0px 10px;">Short Bio</h2>

 I am currently an economics Ph.D. candidate at [Cornell University](https://www.cornell.edu/), working under the supervision of Prof. [Chris Forman](https://dyson.cornell.edu/faculty-research/faculty/cmf257/) and Prof. [Matt Marx](https://business.cornell.edu/faculty-research/faculty/mtm83/).

-My research focuses on the economics of innovation and technology commercialization.
-I examine how firms influence the direction of academic science, how appropriability and absorptive capacity shape firms’ demand for external technologies, and how different commercialization channels—such as startup formation versus licensing—affect the diffusion of university inventions.
-I have been recognized with the Wharton Innovation Doctoral Symposium Best Paper Award and was nominated for the SMS Best PhD Paper Prize.
+My research sits at the intersection of strategic management, innovation, and entrepreneurship.
+I focus on two main areas.
+The first explores university-industry interaction and its implications, and the second examines how policies, resources, and the environment shape innovation.
+My work has been recognized with the Wharton Innovation Doctoral Symposium Best Paper Award (2025), the DRUID Steven Klepper Award, and a nomination for the SMS Best PhD Paper Prize.

+<strong>I am on the 2025-2026 academic job market.</strong>

 <br>